 Above all else, health is about finding balance.

 I hope you’ve enjoyed this list.
 Like I said before, I know these changes are pretty obvious, but these are the things that have worked for me, and I hope they work for you too.
-So what are your healthy tips?

 Thanks for reading!
 Sign up to Pandora’s Health to for even more advice, tips and tricks about the latest trends.